Lakemba Nights during Ramadan

 With significant crowds expected, attendees are urged to plan ahead and consider all available travel options.

-Catch trains or metro to Sydenham or Bankstown to connect with frequent Southwest Link bus routes SW1 and SW2 running regularly to and from Lakemba.
-Visit the Southwest Link page for more details.
-Plan ahead and allow extra travel time.
+- Catch trains or metro to Sydenham or Bankstown to connect with fare-free Southwest Link bus routes SW1 and SW2 to and from Lakemba.
+Southwest Link buses will pick up and drop off on Haldon St instead of The Boulevarde while road closures are in place.

 Opal